Get startedSign in

 What You'll Get

-Plural's built-in log support allows you to query logs at either the Plural Service or Cluster level, dependent on your permissions to those respective resources.
-Service logs are relevant for developer personas, whereas cluster logs are usually useful for platform engineers or kubernetes admins.
+Plural's built-in log support allows you to query logs at either the Service or Cluster level, depending on your permissions to those respective resources.
+Service logs are relevant for developer personas, whereas cluster logs are typically useful for platform engineers and Kubernetes admins.

-Our Logs tab features all the standard features like text-based search, facet filtering and time filtering, looking something like so:
+The Logs tab includes standard features like text-based search, facet filtering, and time filtering: